hemanthtadikonda/kubernetes-concepts/cluster-creation/AWS-Openshift(IPI)_cluster.md

 * Full control over your cluster infrastructure

-* nIdeal for labs, evaluation, and advanced customization
+* Ideal for labs, evaluation, and advanced customization

 * No vendor lock-in for upgrades or lifecycle